maciej-sz/nbp-php/api.md

 ### `fromDayBefore` method

-Returns a gold rate from before a specific date.
+Returns a gold rate for the business day preceding a specific date.

 <details>
 <summary>Example</summary>